event4u-app/data-helpers/docs/filters.md

 ---

-## Combining Transformers
+## Combining Filters

-Transformers are applied in the order they are defined.
+Filters are applied in the order they are defined.
 This allows for powerful data cleaning pipelines:

 ```php
 protected function pipes(): array